ViciousEngineering/PopMart/README.md

+These are PC FireFox browser extensions for PopMart.
+I'll try to provide as much support as possible.
+**I guarantee NOTHING!
+Spamming links will get you restricted on the popmart website!**

-Updated the code for any region and fixed ID url issue.
+Updated 06/08/2025 - coded for any region, fixed ID url issue & added link color change after clicking.

-Reach out to me in on reddit for issues and/or request, u/CoCoHimself
+Reach out to me on reddit for issues &/or request, u/CoCoHimself

-I accidentally deleted the readme...womp womp i'll get it back up ASAP.
+I accidentally deleted the readme...womp womp I'm building it back slowly.

+<ins>**Extensions**</ins>
+* **Link Generator** - When you go to a Pop-Now item the extension grabs the box number & creates a new tab with links you can easily click.
+You can set the number of links to gen & at what increment.

+* **ADD TO BAG** - Selects everything in the select multiple popup window & adds them to bag as fast as dang diddly possible.

 <ins>**To Add Extensions:**</ins>

-1. Click the **Green Code** button then **Download ZIP**
+1. To download: lick the **Green Code** button then **Download ZIP** (on this page)

 2. Extract the files